20 March 2020 - Authored by:Tine Carmeliet

 The Law entered into force on 13 February 2020.
 The accompanying Royal Decrees have not yet been published.

-This article was co-authored by Nieke Vanavermaete.
+This post was originally co-authored by Eveline Van Keymeulen and Nieke Vanavermaete.

 A prior version of this post was originally published by the same authors in Practical Law – Life Sciences, March 2020 Issue (Thomson Reuters).